Apsalar/ap_pgutils/README.md

 PostgreSQL extension with utility functions for hostname, argon2 password hashing and TOTP based 2 factor authentication

+The only dependencies are OpenSSL and GNU Make (and of course PostgreSQL).

 ## Authentication

 ### Password hashing